-The Industry Regulator approves the amount of security deposit for customers of AGL SA as follows:
+The decision of the Industry Regulator is that the amount of security deposit approved for customers of AGL SA is as follows:

-AGL quarterly billed customer - residential - \$100.

-AGL quarterly billed customer - business - up to \$300

-AGL monthly billed customer - business - up to \$1,500
+- AGL quarterly billed customer residential \$100. - AGL quarterly billed customer business up to \$300 - AGL monthly billed customer business up to \$1,500

-4. INTEREST PAID ON SECURITY DEPOSITS
+3. INTEREST PAID ON SECURITY DEPOSITS

-4.1.
+3.1.
 Retail Code provisions